Catholic Education in the Wake of Vatican II

 "This volume is an important contribution to the emerging scholarship on Vatican II and its impact on Catholicism from a transnational perspective."

 Margaret McGuinness, Department of Religion, LaSalle University

-Author InformationRosa Bruno-Jofré is a professor and former dean of the Faculty of Education and cross appointed to the Department of History at Queen’s University.
+Author InformationRosa Bruno-Jofré is professor and former Dean of the Faculty of Education, cross-appointed to the Department of History at Queen’s University.

 Jon Igelmo Zaldívar is a Juan de la Cierva post-doctoral research fellow in the Faculty of Psychology and Education at the University of Deusto, Spain.

 Emerging Issues and Approaches in the Analysis of Catholicism and Education: Fifty Years after Vatican II

 PART I. The Theological Framework: From Objectivity to Subjectivity and the Varied Strands